-- Advising the Landlord or his Agent if the Tenant believes the cold water temperature is above 20°C. - Flushing through little used outlets for 2 minutes at least once a week. - Cleaning, disinfecting and descaling shower heads at least once every 6 months. - Notifying the Landlord or his Agent if the Tenant notices any debris or discolouration in the hot or cold water. - 11.54 Where the Landlord has consented to the Tenant keeping (further) domestic animals or birds in the property (see clause 8.10) to pay any increase in rent agreed between Landlord or the Landlord's Agent and the Tenant to represent the potential increase in wear and tear during the Tenancy. - 11.55 To keep all Carbon Monoxide alarms in good working order and in particular to replace batteries as and when necessary and to check alarms monthly to ensure that they work.
-Should battery replacement not be possible, then the Tenant will promptly advise the Landlord or his Agent of the need for a replacement alarm. - To pay the Agent's advertised fees (see www.bassets.co.uk) in relation to 'permitted charges' under the Tenant Fees Act 2019 arising from either the early surrender or the variation, assignment or novation of the Tenancy. - 11.57 To pay the fair and reasonable costs of the Landlord's Agent where appropriate and allowed under the Tenant Fees Act based on an hourly rate of £20 representing £15 per hour (for the average cost of staff suggested) plus £5 per hour (for the average office cost per member of staff). - The landlord has given the tenant permission to keep no more than one dog in the property for the duration of the tenancy.
-This is on the understanding that the tenant will have the carpets professionally cleaned, by a carpet cleaning company and to include a pet treatment, at the end of the tenancy.
-In addition, any damage that can be directly attributed to having a dog in the property, either internally or externally, will be the tenants responsibility to rectify and failure to do so may result in deductions being made from the deposit.
-The additional pet deposit of £250 will be held for an additional six weeks after the rest of the deposit has been returned to ensure that the house is free from any flea infestation or similar issue related to having a dog in the property. - The tenants are reminded that the property is a strictly non-smoking property.
-If they or their visitors do smoke then they should do so outside the property with all doors and windows shut to prevent any smoke from entering the property.
-They should also provide a suitable receptacle outside for used cigarette butts which is emptied on a regular basis.
-Any repairs or clearing required as a a result of the tenants or their visitors smoking at the property may result in deductions being made from the deposit.
+- Advising the Landlord or his Agent if the Tenant believes the cold water temperature is above 20°C. - Flushing through little used outlets for 2 minutes at least once a week.

+- Cleaning, disinfecting and descaling shower heads at least once every 6 months. - Notifying the Landlord or his Agent if the Tenant notices any debris or discolouration in the hot or cold water. - 11.52 Where the Landlord has consented to the Tenant keeping (further) domestic animals or birds in the property (see clause 8.10) to pay any increase in rent agreed between Landlord or the Landlord's Agent and the Tenant to represent the potential increase in wear and tear during the Tenancy. - 11.53 To keep all Carbon Monoxide alarms in good working order and in particular to replace batteries as and when necessary and to check alarms monthly to ensure that they work.
+Should battery replacement not be possible, then the Tenant will promptly advise the Landlord or his Agent of the need for a replacement alarm. - 11.54 To pay the Agent's advertised fees (see www.bassets.co.uk) in relation to 'permitted charges' under the Tenant Fees Act 2019 arising from either the early surrender or the variation, assignment or novation of the Tenancy. - To pay the fair and reasonable costs of the Landlord's Agent where appropriate and allowed under the Tenant Fees Act based on an hourly rate of £20 representing £15 per hour (for the average cost of staff suggested) plus £5 per hour (for the average office cost per member of staff). - 12 [[SpecialConditionList.Name]]